Brucephalus/Textbooks/Podcasting.md

 ##### 1.4.2.2.5 High-Resolution Quality

 Podcast directories require high-resolution images, typically in a 3000x3000 pixel format with a minimum of 72 DPI.
 Ensuring that the cover art meets these specifications prevents pixelation or blurriness when displayed across different platforms.

-#### 1.4.2.3 Logo Considerations for Branding Consistency

-A podcast logo may be used alongside cover art for branding on social media, merchandise, and promotional materials.
-While cover art includes detailed design elements, a logo is often a simplified version, focusing on an icon or typography that represents the podcast.
-Ensuring the logo is versatile and scalable makes it easier to use across different mediums.

 #### 1.4.2.3 Technical Specifications for Cover Art